4GeeksAcademy/python-lists-loops-programming-exercises/README.md

 ## How are the exercises organized?

-Each exercise is a small react application containing the following files:
+Each exercise is a small python project containing the following files:

 1. **app.py:** represents the entry python file that will be executed by the computer.
 2. **README.md:** contains exercise instructions.